SeppeStaelens/FOORT/README.md

 # Welcome To FOORT!

-The code files are all in the `FOORT` subfolder.
+The code files are all in the `FOORT/src` subfolder.

-See the [Documentation](./Documentation.pdf) for more information on configuration options, how to add your own Metric, Diagnostic, or Termination, and how to process output.
+See the [Documentation](./docs/Documentation.pdf) for more information on configuration options, how to add your own Metric, Diagnostic, or Termination, and how to process output.

 ## QUICK INSTALL GUIDE

 ### WINDOWS VISUAL STUDIO

-Use the Foort.sln Visual Studio solution file and compile the FOORT project therein.
+Use the `alternative_builds/Foort.sln` Visual Studio solution file and compile the FOORT project therein.

 ### LINUX / MAC: